 If you have the time, we highly recommend starting with an Introduction Week in Quito so you will go well prepared to your project.
 This first week gives you an idea about life in Ecuador, shows highlights of the city and its surroundings, includes 20 hours of Spanish Group lessons, an in-depth volunteer preparation including language specifics, and other fun elements such as a private salsa lesson, a city tour, and visit to the Equator.

-Monday: 4 hours of Spanish Classes.
+Monday: 4 hours of Spanish classes.
 Afternoon homework time.
-Welcome cocktail in afternoon.
+Welcome cocktail in the afternoon.

-Tuesday: 4 hours of Spanish Classes.
+Tuesday: 4 hours of Spanish classes.
 Afternoon homework time.
-1 hour of private Salsa classes in afternoon.
+1 hour of private Salsa classes in the afternoon.

-Wednesday: 4 hours of Spanish Classes.
-2 hours of practical volunteer introduction with Spanish terminology according to project chosen.
+Wednesday: 4 hours of Spanish classes.
+2 hours of practical volunteer introduction with Spanish terminology according to the project chosen.

-Friday: 4 hours of Spanish Classes.
-2 hours city tour through the Old Town of Quito with a Spanish teacher.
+Friday: 4 hours of Spanish classes.
+2-hour city tour through the Old Town of Quito with a Spanish teacher.

 If you would like to continue Spanish lessons after your introduction week, then you can also choose to add 10 hours of private Spanish Lessons per week whilst your volunteering.
 You will receive two hours of private Spanish lessons either in the morning or afternoon.